ichaouch/rhino-pipeline/README.md

 # Method
 The workings of the rhino pipeline use a variation of tool to achieve a species identification and visualizations

-**ONTrack**
+**Nanoplot**

+Nanoplot is a tool for long read sequencing data and alignments.
+Nanoplot produces informative QC graphs which display multiple aspects of sequencing data and accept input data in fastq or fasta format.
+These graphs containg length histograms, cumulative yied plots, violin plots of read length and quality over time.
+Nanoplot starts with a usage command:

+`NanoPlot [-h] [-v] [-t THREADS] [--verbose] [--store] [--raw]`

+This command allows the user to create a statistical summary, a number of plots and a html summary file.
+The tool further allows adaptation to the users wishes, allowing variation in different parameters.

+The Nanoplot files and installation can be found at https://github.com/wdecoster/NanoPlot **ONTrack**

 The ONTRack pipeline is a rapid and accurate barcoding pipeline for tracking species biodiversity on site.
 The pipeline allows for a meta-barcoding analysis, with this script it is possible to achieve a more accurate consensus sequence.
 The **MetatONTrack.sh** script produces what the EPI2ME 16S workflow does, it blasts each read against an NCBI-downloaded database and afterwards it saves sets of the reads matchint the different species to seperate files.
 After this the **ONTrack.R** script is run to obtain a accurate consensus sequence.